tobenot/Basic-Web-Game/README.md

 2. Develop your game-specific logic, components, and types inside that new directory.
 3. In `src/App.tsx`, change the import to point to your new game's main component.

-The detailed guide is in [DOCUMENTATION.md](./DOCUMENTATION.md#如何创建新游戏).
+The detailed guide is in [our documentation](./docs/04-creation-and-extension.md).

 ## 🤝 Contributing

 Contributions are welcome!
-If you have ideas for improvements or find a bug, please open an issue or submit a pull request.
+If you have ideas for improvements or find a bug, please first read our **[Contribution Guide](./docs/06-contributing.md)**.

 ## 📄 License